rdowdy/disney-streaming-takehome/README.md

 * Currently, we just see a friendly Mickey when an image 404's, but it would be much more helpful to the user if we also display the item's title so they know what movie/series/collection it's supposed to be.

+### Add dependency injection
+* The classes in this project currently know how to instantiate dependencies such as `CollectionService`.
+It is best practice to follow inversion of control.
+A dependency injection framework would achieve this.